authelia/authelia/README.md

 USB security keys.
 U2F is one of the most secure authentication protocol and is already available for Google, Facebook, Github accounts and more.

-Like TOTP, U2F requires you register your security key before authenticating.
+Like TOTP, U2F requires you register a security key before authenticating.
-To do so, click on the register button.
+To do so, click on the register link.
 This will send a link to the user email address.
 Since this is an example, no email will be sent, the link is rather delivered in the file **/tmp/notifications/notification.txt**.
 Paste the link in your browser and you'll be asking to touch the token of your device